We are working around the world to fight this pandemic.

 Our projects in Italy

-In Milan, Rome, and Piacenza: ‘Nobody Left Behind’
+In Milan, Rome, Piacenza, and Naples: ‘Nobody Left Behind’

 The medical crisis that’s enveloped Italy over the last few months is beginning to leave another crisis in its wake.
 A new poverty is becoming a daily reality for many people.
 Large families, old people living alone, poor young people and workers in the industries hardest hit by the crisis have found themselves struggling to feed themselves and their children day to day.